 Who is affected by menopause?

-As we mentioned above, menopause generally affects women between the ages of 45 and 50, although some symptoms of menopause can begin to appear much earlier, in fact, at around 40 (and even as early as the mid-20s).
+Menopause generally affects individuals between the age of 45 and 50, although some symptoms can begin to appear much earlier.

 In particular, many non-physical symptoms can begin in the perimenopause phase.
-In a study of women in late perimenopause, 38 percent of respondents reported experiencing symptoms in the four-to-10-year period prior to menopause.
-Those symptoms included depression, irritability, mood swings, and fatigue.
-In a different study, women who’d never experienced depression were two to four times more likely to experience it during menopause.
-Although the impact for employees is no less devastating, employers may find these symptoms (often emotional) difficult to see.
+In a study of women in late perimenopause, 38% of respondents reported experiencing symptoms in the four-to-10-year period prior to menopause such as hot flashes.
+In a different study, women who'd never experienced depression were two to four times more likely to experience it during menopause.

-Those problems only get magnified for women of color and LGBTQIA+ communities.
-Studies have shown that Black, Latine and Native American women can experience menopause earlier and with more intensity than White women.
+Those problems only get magnified for people of color and LGBTQIA+ communities.
+Studies have shown that Black, Latine and Native American women can experience menopause earlier and with more intensity than white women.
 Experts chalk that up to socio-economic and lifestyle differences, as well as racial inequities in access to healthcare.

 Employers also need to realize that, in addition to women, menopause can affect any employee with a menstrual cycle, which can include the following: